 If the client has subscribed to TableModified event notifications, by using the RopRegisterNotification ROP (section 2.2.1.2.1), the server SHOULD<12> require that a table view is created in order to send the TableModified event notifications, as specified in section 2.2.1.1.1.
-If a table view is required on the server, the server MUST receive a request from one of the following ROPs, each of which cause a table view to be created on the server: RopCollapseRow ([MS-OXCROPS] section 2.2.5.17), RopExpandRow ([MS-OXCROPS] section 2.2.5.16), RopFindRow ([MS-OXCROPS] section 2.2.5.13), RopQueryColumnsAll ([MS-OXCROPS] section 2.2.5.12), RopQueryPosition ([MS-OXCROPS] section 2.2.5.7), RopQueryRows ([MS-OXCROPS] section 2.2.5.10), and RopSeekRowBookmark ([MS-OXCROPS] section 2.2.5.9).
+If a table view is required on the server, the server MUST receive a request from one of the following ROPs, each of which cause a table view to be created on the server: RopCollapseRow ([MS-OXCROPS] section 2.2.5.17), RopExpandRow ([MS-OXCROPS] section 2.2.5.16), RopFindRow ([MS-OXCROPS] section 2.2.5.13), RopQueryColumnsAll ([MS-OXCROPS] section 2.2.5.12), RopQueryPosition ([MS-OXCROPS] section 2.2.5.7), RopQueryRows ([MS-OXCROPS] section 2.2.5.4), RopSeekRow ([MS-OXCROPS] section 2.2.5.8), RopSeekRowFractional ([MS-OXCROPS] section 2.2.5.10), and RopSeekRowBookmark ([MS-OXCROPS] section 2.2.5.9).
 The server SHOULD then create a subscription to TableModified event notifications automatically for every table created on the server.
 The server MUST NOT create a subscription to table notifications for the tables that were created with a NoNotifications flag.
 For more details about the NoNotifications flag, see [MS-OXCFOLD] section 2.2.1.14.1 and [MS-OXCFOLD] section 2.2.1.13.1.